 About This Trip

-- Explore the largest and most biologically diverse coral atoll in the Western Hemisphere, and visit the legendary Great Blue Hole.
+- Explore the largest and most biologically diverse coral atoll in the Western Hemisphere, and visit the legendary Great Blue Hole on this Belize snorkeling trip.

 - Gain special insight into reef ecology and learn about our marine research as you are guided by our expert naturalist.